Is it safe to fly again? Here are our tips

 Here are a handful of the most common destinations for U.S. travelers:

-The European Union recently barred U.S. travelers from member states for non-essential travel, however, we’ve rounded up some international destinations that Americans can travel to for leisure, with some exceptions of course.
+The European Union has barred U.S. travelers from member states for non-essential travel, however, we’ve rounded up some international destinations that Americans can travel to for leisure, with some exceptions of course.
 Antigua, Turkey, St. Lucia, Jamaica, the Maldives and more have opened or are beginning to open to tourists.

 What are airports like?